Pavindu-Asinsala/FitTribe-Social-Media-Web-App/README.md

 Welcome to FitTribe – a social media platform made for fitness lovers! 🏋️‍♀️🥗

 We're creating a space where you can post, like, comment, and share your fitness moments with a supportive community.
-Whether it’s gym selfies, progress shots, or healthy meals – your journey matters, and we’re here for it! 🙌
+Whether it’s gym selfies, progress shots, or healthy meals – your journey matters, and we’re here for it!🙌

 🚀 Core Features (Current)
 📸 Post Pictures of your workouts, meals, and fitness life